MisterPhilip/omnibug.io/src/help/settings.md

 In addition to filters within each Omnibug instance, enabled providers allows you to capture or ignore certain providers on a global level.
 This is useful if you don't use certain providers (marketing tools) and you don't want to see them.
-You can simply uncheck the checkbox next to the provider's name, and Omnibug will no longer capture requests from that provider.
+You can uncheck the checkbox next to the provider's name, and Omnibug will no longer capture requests from that provider.

 ### Expand entries by default {#expand-entries-by-default}

-By default, each request (entry) is collapsed so you can see the list of requests easier.
-However, if you prefer to have each request expanded and all the parameters / information shown by default, check this box.
+By default, each request (entry) is collapsed, so you can see the list of requests easier.
+If you prefer to have each request expanded and all the parameters / information shown by default, check this box.

 ### Show redirected entries {#show-redirected-entries}